mewbak/bootstrap/README.md

 in some /opt/windows_64/lib64/pkgconfig/ files (ecore.pc, ecore-evas.pc, eina.pc, eo.pc, evas.pc, evil.pc)
 - change /opt/windows_64 to c:\\msys64\\opt\\windows_64

-## Installing Fyne

-To get the basic install of Fyne is currently managed by installing the Go code directly, this is done using the built in go get functionality:
+To get the basic install of Fyne running on Windows you still need to install the Go code directly, this is done using the built in go get functionality:

     go get github.com/fyne-io/fyne-app